paidy/interview/SimpleRestaurantApi.md

 in a short amount of time.
 Picking a new language and showing that you can write some basic code using the strengths of that language, even if the code isn’t mastery-level and doesn’t include super high-powered features, is a powerful showcase of your software engineering skills.
 In addition, other basic software engineering skills will be on display regardless of your familiarity with the actual programming language used for implementation.
-If the Paidy stack is really out of your comfort zone, please feel free to submit a solution in one of these accepted languages:
+We will also accept solutions in these other languages:
 * Java
 * Kotlin
 * Python